-- Quotes were obtained for the same 3-bedroom NSW home in Baulkham Hills owned by a family of two.
+- Quotes were obtained for the same three-bedroom New South Wales home in Baulkham Hills owned by a family of two.

-- Three bedroom, 1 story freestanding house on flat ground with brick veneer walls, terracotta tiled roof, no verandas and built in 1980.
+- Three-bedroom, one story freestanding house on flat ground with brick veneer walls, terracotta tiled roof, no verandas and built in 1980.

 - Windows secured by deadlocks, with no security devices.